hamk-uas/datacube-storage-lab/README.md

             yAxisTitleColor: "#fff"
             yAxisTickColor: "#fff"
             yAxisLineColor: "#fff"
-            plotColorPalette: "#fff8, #000"
+            plotColorPalette: "#f888, #000"
 ---
 xychart-beta
-    title "Sentinel 2 L1C patch time series — S3 from CSC Puhti, NVMe from HAMK" x-axis ["Allas S3 Zarr", "Allas S3 zipped Zarr (async)", "NVMe Zarr", "NVMe zipped Zarr (async)"] y-axis "Mean load time (s)" 0 --> 8 bar [7.39, 7.17, 1.94, 1.67]
+    title "Sentinel 2 L1C patch time series — CSC Puhti compute node" x-axis ["Allas S3 Zarr", "Allas S3 zipped Zarr (async)", "NVMe Zarr", "NVMe zipped Zarr (async)"] y-axis "Mean load time (s)" 0 --> 8 bar [7.716204173564911, 7.546070046424866, 1.1104609894752502, 1.3312029433250427]
     bar [0, 0, 0, 0]
 ```

-The times in seconds were: Allas S3 Zarr: 7.39, Allas S3 zipped Zarr (async): 7.17, NVMe Zarr: 1.94, NVMe zipped Zarr (async): 1.67.
+The times in seconds were: Allas S3 Zarr: 7.72, Allas S3 zipped Zarr (async): 7.54, NVMe Zarr: 1.11, NVMe zipped Zarr (async): 1.33.

-(These latest async zipped Zarr results have not yet made it to the summary.)
+After obtaining these results, the Zarr stores in the benchmark were made persistent to reduce overhead with zipped Zarr.
+Zarr time label chunk size, which was found to be 1 by default (due to appending single images to the store) was also increased.
+No results are available yet for these changes.

 ## Authors